 - If you have a drug or alcohol problem, your lawyer could recommend that you start drug or alcohol-related counseling and join a group such as Alcoholic Anonymous.
 While this does not defeat the claim that you violated probation, it will make you appear more sympathetic at your hearing.

 - If you failed to pay your fines—a common violation—your attorney may be able to work out a new payment plan if you have a legitimate reason for not paying, such as a loss of a job or a family emergency.

 - If you have a good reason for failing to complete a court-ordered program such as counseling or community service, your attorney may be able to raise this to defend against the claim you violated probation and ultimately resolve the issue with the prosecutor.
 If you are able to get back on track with the program before your hearing, this can also help your case.

 Why Hiring an Experienced Attorney Is Important When You Are Accused of Violating Probation

 You do not want to face the potentially dire consequences of having your probation revoked and possibly being sentenced to prison on your own.
 If your probation officer gives you any warning about a probation violation or you are worried you will receive a warning soon, you should contact an experienced criminal defense attorney immediately.
-He can proactively help you solve your problem so that you do not face more serious consequences.
-If a hearing has already been scheduled on a charge of violating probation, an attorney is essential to building a defense to the accusations and negotiating a resolution to the violation—if you in fact violated a term of your probation.
+He or She can proactively help you solve your problem so that you do not face more serious consequences.
+If a hearing has already been scheduled on a charge of violating probation, an attorney is essential to building a defense to the accusations and negotiating a resolution to the violation—if you, in fact, violated a term of your probation.

 At Greenspun Shapiro PC, our attorneys are known for our experience, imagination, and tenacious defense of all of our clients.
 We have over 80 years of experience handling a variety of criminal matters, including probation violations.
-Call us at (703) 352-0100 to schedule your free consultation with one of our Fairfax criminal defense attorneys.
+Call us at (703) 352-0100 to schedule your free consultation with one of our Virginia criminal defense attorneys.